chikara-chan/layout/README.md

-# Pure
+# Layout

 The universal normalize and grid system for developing responsive web.

 ## Introduction

-- `pure-reboot.css` merely normalize
+- `layout-reboot.css` merely normalize
-- `pure-grid.css` merely grid system
+- `layout-grid.css` merely grid system
-- `pure.css` integration of normalize and grid system
+- `layout.css` integration of normalize and grid system and utilities

 ## List of Class